-In the last year, VNA Community Healthcare helped return 5,000 patients to independence and improved health by providing medical, psychiatric and maternal child home health services.
-VNA Community Healthcare helped over 300 people who attended community health and wellness programs to reduce stress, improve their level of physical fitness and prevent illness.
-The agency also implemented the evidence based program, Living Well, a chronic disease self management, which empowers participants to take control of their life and health.
+In the last year, VNA Community Healthcare clinical team helped 5,700 patients recover and regain their independence, from new moms and babies to frail elderly.
+VNA Community Healthcare also coached and treated over 650 people who attended community health and wellness programs to reduce stress, improve their level of physical fitness and prevent illness.

-VNA Community Healthcare's Caregiver support network provided free counseling, a toll free “VNA Helpline”, two support groups, a walking group, caregiver newsletters, seminars and social events to support family caregivers of elderly or disabled family members.
-During this year the caregiver network grew to 1,000 people.
+VNA Community Healthcare's Family Caregiver Support Network provides free counseling, a toll free “VNA Helpline”, 6 support groups, a walking group, newsletters, seminars and social events to support family caregivers of elderly or disabled family members.
+During this year the Family Caregiver Network grew to 1,200 people.
 VNA Community Healthcare also helped seventy-five area eldercare professionals improve their skills and expertise through professional education programs on topics ranging from senior entitlement to elements of normal aging.

 In the past year, VNA Community Healthcare has sustained a series of Medicare and Medicaid cuts combined with a shift of patients to lower paying Medicare managed care plans and reductions in grants and town funding.
 These reductions in income have almost eliminated funds that were previously used for funding uncompensated or subsidized care and community programs.